Phishing Scams and Identity Theft

 If you receive an email, text, phone call or letter that claims to be from Revenu Québec and seems suspicious to you, keep in mind the following:

-- We never request the following personal information by email or text:
+- We never ask for the following personal information by email or text:

 - the amount from line 199 of your income tax return